 Successful decisions and actions always result in accomplishing your goals.
 Both success and happiness is correlated.
 During UPSC preparation also, the aspirant must set the goals for the long term as well as for the short term.

 Setting goals are easy but achieving those is a different story.
 The aspirant should set a realistic goal in their life.
 Nothing is impossible if you are ready to shed your blood and sweat.
 If you scored fewer score in your graduation or have many arrears paper does not matter, but still, you can make to IAS.
 Aspirant’s history does not matter while coming to UPSC preparation.
-Know your capabilities and set a goal with brings you happiness.
+Know your capabilities and set a goal that brings you happiness.
 If you chase some unrealistic goals, it will end up in frustration.

 Long Term Goals

 Everybody knows the destination, but in the journey of life on should know the purpose of his/her life.
 This is a broad aspect.
 There are a lot of aspects like career, marriage, finance, relations, education etc. But for a UPSC aspirant, the career as a long term it will be civil service.
-The aspirant should clearly understand what is the driving force behind their decision?
+The aspirant should clearly understand what the driving force behind their decision is?
 Why do I want to become an IAS officer?
 Can I achieve that?
 If I crack UPSC, can I serve my country selflessly?
 While setting up a long-term goal, an aspirant should know the significance of it.
 Aspirants will be experiencing the fruit of long-term goal life long and it is an important part of your long-term goals.

 Short Term Goals